SalmaHanafi/iSDC/README.md

 Finally, the robot moves to a new space on the board, and the probabilities are updated appropriately.

 Each function is run ten-thousand times.
 You can adjust the number of times by changing the value in the iterations variable.

+daysBetweenDates:  Define a daysBetweenDates procedure that would produce the
+# correct output if there was a correct nextDay procedure.
+#